 This policy is reviewed and updated at least annually.
-Policy updated by DSL Ann Goddard August 2023 Discussed by Governors and approved September 2023 To be approved by Governors October 2023
+Policy updated by DSL Ann Goddard August 2023 Discussed by Governors and approved September 2023 Updates approved by Governors October 2023 Minor update by the DSL 31.10.23.

 DEFINITIONS, SIGNS AND SYMPTOMS OF ABUSE